 This summer I had the chance to spend time in Alabama’s Gulf Shores and Orange Beach regions not once, but twice.
 I just can’t get enough of Alabama’s 32 miles of coastline or their local seafood.

 I love that the Gulf of Mexico is warm (water), the area is very family friendly, and there are a variety of outdoor adventure activities both on and off the beach.
 If you are looking for a beach getaway, plan to vacation here in Alabama.
 I’ve put together a few outdoor activities and local restaurants that you won’t want to miss.

-Where To Stay In Alabama’s Gulf Shores
+Family Hotels In Alabama’s Gulf Shores

 While you’re in the area, there are a host of lodging options.
 During my recent visit, I stayed at Spectrum Resort’s Turquoise Place.
 This luxury condominium high-rise is perfect for families would want a beach getaway.
 I stayed in a 3 bedroom condo, which had room for 10 people.
 I’m already making plans to come back with a few girlfriends and their families for a summer getaway.

 This property has multiple outdoor pools, Lazy River, indoor pool, gym, sauna, steam room, and seasonal activities.
 It’s also the only property in the area that has a gas grill and hot tub on each balcony.
 If you wanted to leave the resort, there is immediate beach access outside the hotel.
 Grab a beach chair and umbrella and play on the beach to your heart’s content.

 Alabama Outdoor Adventures